natharyan/latticefold-keccak/README.md

 ## Benchmarks

 To run the benchmarks on your local machine, simply execute `cargo bench`.
-This will take around 2 hours.
+This will take around 48 hours.
+Use `cargo bench --bench` to measure relevant parts of the protocol as well as the ajtai commitment scheme, and comment the prime fields you don't want to measure.

 ## Building

 The [rust-toolchain](https://github.com/NethermindEth/latticefold/blob/main/rust-toolchain) file pins the version of the Rust toolchain, which the LatticeFold library builds with, to the specific version `nightly-2025-03-06`.